matthewlemargie/ai-video-editor/README.md

 Then run main.py on a video specifying number of speakers and faces:

-`python main.py --video-path path/to/video.mp4 --n-speakers 3 --max-num-faces 3`
+`python main.py --video-path path/to/video.mp4 --n-speakers 2 --max-num-faces 2`

-Here is an example of a video edited by the script:
+Add tag `--add-subtitles` to output edited video with subtitles

+The output video can be found in the output directory

+### Example

 ![Input Example](examples/input.gif)